cocotb/cocotb/docs/source/scheduler.rst

 There are two main reasons why we need coroutines:

-1. We can :keyword:`await` things that aren't coroutines.
+1. We can :keyword:`!await` things that aren't coroutines.
 2. We can run multiple coroutines concurrently.

-In terms of cocotb, the first point is necessary to support :keyword:`await`\ ing :term:`triggers <trigger>`, which are not coroutines but :term:`awaitable objects <awaitable>` that represent events in the simulation.
+In terms of cocotb, the first point is necessary to support :keyword:`!await`\ ing :term:`triggers <trigger>`, which are not coroutines but :term:`awaitable objects <awaitable>` that represent events in the simulation.

 .. code-block:: python